Resolving human rights controversies

 Homosexual and bisexual youth are over represented by about eight times in homeless shelters.
 Many of them have been expelled from their family of origin when their parents found the sexual orientation of their child.
 Resolving the nature of sexual orientation might go a long way towards resolving this serious social problem.

-This topic continues in the next essay, which
+This topic continues in the next essay,

-discusses transgender individuals and transsexuals.
+discusses transgender individuals.

 How you may have arrived here: